 • Myanmar, Niger, Laos have already initiated the adaptation of the PDNA guidelines to the national context.
 While Myanmar has conducted PDNAs, there is no standard methodology approved by the national government for assessing recovery needs.
 The project will support the adoption of the PDNA methodology by a) consolidating baseline data for all sectors, including data on standard cost units and labor rates; b) developing standardized templates for data collection and analysis, including using mobile technology; c) Establishing a central database for information in all PDNA sectors; d) Developing standard operating procedures for conducting the assessment and defining roles and responsibilities; and e) Adapting guidelines for specific disasters such as droughts which has a different approach to assessments for floods and cyclones.
-In Laos, the PDNA methodology has already been established; therefore, the focus will be on developing specific methodologies for assessing the Human Impacts, Gender and other cross cutting issues.
+In Laos, the PDNA methodology has already been established; therefore, the focus will be on developing issues.
 In Laos and Myanmar, the PDNAs databases will be linked to disaster loss databases already established with UNDP support.
+Conflict sensitivity analysis will be promoted and incorporated in the guidelines.